 Penguins are at home in the cold waters of the Antarctic, in the land of ice and snow.
 You would never expect to see a penguin species living on a tropical island.
-One species does that on the Galapagos islands in Ecuador.
+But one species does is Galapagos islands penguins that live on the Galapagos islands in Ecuador.
 While it can stand the hot temperatures on land, it still depends on cold ocean currents to survive.

 Diet and Breeding

 Galapagos penguins mostly feed on small fish, though they will eat other foods such as mollusks and zooplankton.
 They prefer to swim underneath their prey and come at and attack the prey from below.
 Galapagos penguins mate for life and don't have a breeding season.

 In years where food is plentiful, they can lay up to three clutches of eggs.
 One parent stays with the eggs or Galapagos penguin babies (aka chicks) while the other goes out to search for food.
 The penguins show affection by grooming one another and tapping their bills together.
 They also dance with one another in a ritualized manner.